rust-lang/lang-team/src/design_notes/general_coroutines.md

 ## Generator unification

-- So far in this proposal, I've been very careful to distinguish generators (as supported by the async_stream crate, the draft stream trait RFC, etc) from the coroutines discussed here.
+- So far in this proposal, I've been very careful to distinguish generators (as supported by the propane and async_stream crates, proposed by [RFC-2996][4], etc) from the coroutines discussed here.
 They are treated as two separate language features.
 - Does Rust have "room" for both stream syntax and a generator syntax?
 Would it be better to find a single solution to both?
 - A single solution is difficult for a few reasons: